 - We are currently restructuring our formal school visit program.
 Keep checking back for more details!

 We provide free Wi-Fi throughout the library!
-There is no password necessary; simply ensure that your device has its Wi-Fi capability turned on, and connect to "lin-wifi".
+Simply ensure that your device has its Wi-Fi capability turned on, and connect to "lin-wifi," using the password: guestnet.

 Please note that we do not currently have the option to print via Wi-Fi, you will need to use one of the public computers.